-You'll be met at the airport by our representative and transfer to hotel.
+You'll be met at the airport by our representative and transferred to the hotel.

-The trail follows the Dudhkoshi River passing the villages and crossing few Hilary's Suspension Bridge then the trail further climbs from here to Namche Bazaar.
+The trail follows the Dudhkoshi River passing the villages and crossing a few Hilary's Suspension Bridges then the trail further climbs from here to Namche Bazaar.

-A day is spent here for hiking around to acclimatize.
-Namche Bazaar is the main center in the Khumbu region and has shops, restaurants, a bakery, a hotel with hot showers and electric power.
+A day is spent here hiking around to acclimatize.
+Namche Bazaar is the main center in the Khumbu region and has shops, restaurants, a bakery, a hotel with hot showers, and electric power.

-A short climb to the top the village then walk through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
+A short climb to the top of the village then walks through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
 After Mungla the trail first descends to Phortse Thanga and ascends further to the village of Dole.

-The trail climbs all the way to Luza through the scrub junipers long side of the valley high above the river and then crosses the sandy slopes until reaching the village of Machhermo where it is believed that a Yeti killed several yaks and attacked Sherpa women earlier.
+The trail climbs all the way to Luza through scrub juniper's long side of the valley high above the river and then crosses the sandy slopes until reaching the village of Machhermo where it is believed that a Yeti killed several yaks and attacked Sherpa women earlier.

-The trail climbs up to the moraine following the mall stream which comes to a small lake then to the Fangka settlement.
-From here the trail climbs to the Ngozumpa glaciers then reach to the second lake and finally up to the isolated Gokyo lake through the jumble of rocks and boulder.
+The trail climbs up to the moraine following a small stream which comes to a small lake and then to the Fangka settlement.
+From here the trail climbs to the Ngozumpa glaciers then reach the second lake and finally up to the isolated Gokyo lake through the jumble of rocks and boulders.

 Early morning climb to Gokyo Ri for the tremendous mountain views around Gokyo including Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee, etc.

-The trail along the lake crossing the Ngojumba glacier then Thangna a tiny village with few lodge facilities.
+The trail along the lake crosses the Ngojumba glacier then Thangna a tiny village with few lodge facilities.

 Walk across the moraine then it is a steep ascent to the top of the snow-covered Chola la 5,420m, which provides excellent panoramic views of the surrounding mountains of Lhotse, Ama Dablam, Thamserku, and Mt.Everest.
 After the pass, the trail descends steeply towards the Dzongkha passing through some pine forests.

-The trail gradually climbs up to the top providing an impressive view of Cho Yu then the trails go in the Sherpa settlement of Lunches beside a small stream.
+The trail gradually climbs up to the top providing an impressive view of Cho Yu then the trail goes into the Sherpa settlement of Lubuches beside a small stream.

-A gentle climb all the way and a short descent to the last village Gorak Shep with few tea-houses facilities.
+A gentle climb all the way and a short descent to the last village Gorak Shep with few tea-house facilities.
 Climb to Kala Pattar 5,545m which offers the best views of Mt.
-Everest, Pumori and Ama Dablam.
+Everest, Pumori, and Ama Dablam.

-Walk into the Everest Base Camp 5,357m through rocky and glacial trails where climbers gather for summit Everest then trek back to Lobuche.
+Walk into the Everest Base Camp 5,357m through rocky and glacial trails where climbers gather to summit Everest then trek back to Lobuche.

-The trail ascends through Khumbu Glacier to Kongma La pass then descends to the Imja Khola valley and further Chhukung a small summer and last settlement before island peak where you make the final preparation of the climb.
+The trail ascends through Khumbu Glacier to Kongma La pass then descends to the Imja Khola valley and further Chhukung a small summer and last settlement before the island peak where you make final preparation for the climb.

 The actual climb starts from here.
-With full preparation climb to High Camp striking off left up to the steep hillside and slope narrows entering a steep rock channel.
+With full preparation climb to High Camp striking off left up the steep hillside and the slope narrows entering a steep rock channel.

-The trail gradually descends through scrub junipers, Mani stones, rhododendron forests and beautiful Sherpa villages to Pangboche then further down to the suspension bridge.
-From here it is a gentle climb up the hill to Tengboche through rhododendron and alpine meadows.
+The trail gradually descends through scrub junipers, Mani stones, rhododendron forests, and beautiful Sherpa villages to Pangboche then further down to the suspension bridge.
+From here it is a gentle climb uphill to Tengboche through rhododendron and alpine meadows.

 The trail descends to Phunki Tenga then Climb up gradually through a forest to Khumjung from where a long flat ridge come to reach Namche Bazaar.